mgm-tp/a12-tutorial-application/README.md

 ## Prerequisites
 Proper environment setup is crucial for the successful build and run of this project.
 Please follow the steps in the [environment and tools setup] documentation carefully.

 To wrap up, the following [tools](./tool-versions.json) are required to build this project.
-Versions are maintained in `./tool-versions.json` file and follow [npm semver] versioning patterns.
+Versions are maintained in `./tool-versions.json` and follow [npm semver] versioning patterns.

 <!--- VERSION_TABLE_START (Edit versions in tool-versions.json, not here.
 Do not delete this tag.) --->
 | Tool                 | Version      | Note |